Skip to main content

 It is just like the chainsaw.
 A person who has never handled a chainsaw would never go ripping and tearing through the woods, full throttle, knowing the danger ahead of them.
 They would have a healthy fear of the chainsaw and the trees, and they would proceed with great caution.
 We have a natural healthy fear of these kinds of things, so why do we lose our healthy fear of God?

 In every area of our lives, we continually live like this.
-When someone learns that they have diabetes from their doctor, or high blood pressure, our first reaction is fear.
+When someone learns that they have diabetes from their doctor, or high blood pressure, our first reaction is often fear.
 Our diets immediately change, even if it is only for a week.
 We do this out of having a healthy fear.
 So why would we not continue to fear God?
 The one thing that we should realistically revere.
 Fearing God means that we should fear what He does to evil.
 We should fear His wrath.
 This is something that we should never be comfortable with, even as Christians.

 Paul says in 1 Corinthians 3:11-15, “For no one can lay any foundation other than the one already laid, which is Jesus Christ.
 If anyone builds on this foundation using gold, silver, costly stones, wood, hay or straw, their work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each person’s work.
 If what has been built survives, the builder will receive a reward.
 If it is burned up, the builder will suffer loss but yet will be saved—even though only as one escaping through the flames” (emphasis mine).
 This is something that should keep us on the right track.
 We should remain aware of what we are doing with our lives.
 Are we building on the true foundation?
 If we do not build on the true foundation, whether we use costly materials or garbage, it will be burned up.
 Then we will realize that all that we have done in our lives, all the work we pour into what we have built will be for nothing.
 We will suffer because all of the years we poured our lives into our passions, if it was not built on the foundation, it will be as if it never happened.
 This should cause us to have a healthy fear of what we are doing with, and through, our lives.